typedgo/com/docs/README.md

 ## Contribute

-Any tool that by the main design goal aims to improve the coverage of type safety on the use cases commonly found in Go-based codebases by replacing the use of reflection or else has the right to be in this list.
 For qualifying tools; open one PR for each entry and send to [the repository](https://github.com/typedgo/com) for review.
 Create new categories as needed.
 Maintain the writing style of existing entries.